 Another local lad, William Arthur Nuttall was also killed and is remembered on the Hawarden WW2 War Memorial.

-> Both William Thomas Campden Freeth and William Arthur Nuttall were first buried, probably on the day they died, at Evrecy, and then reburied at Banneville-la- Campagne War Cemetery on the 25th January 1946.
+Both William Thomas Campden Freeth, who died on the 17th and William Arthur Nuttall, who died on the 18th, were first buried, probably on the day they died, at Evrecy, and then reburied at Banneville-la- Campagne War Cemetery on the 25th January 1946.
 See the Commonwealth War Graves Commission Concentration Report Forms below.
 Please click on the link to read William Arthur Nuttall’s story, he is on the Connah’s Quay & Shotton WW2 War Memorial.

-> Evrecy (Calvados) The cities of Normandy during the 1944 battles
+Evrecy (Calvados) The cities of Normandy during the 1944 battles

 Excerpt taken from above website – please read.:-

 On 17 July the battle continued and was still raging in the Evrecy area, particularly at Mondeville farm, and the Germans counterattacked with the SS Panzer-Division Hohenstaufen and the SS-Panzergrenadier Regiment 22 (10.
 SS Panzer-Division Frundsberg), preventing the British from controlling the sector.
 During the fighting for the liberation of Evrecy and the taking of the 113 mark of 16 to 17 July 1944, 120 soldiers of the 158th Infantry Brigade are killed.